 I wasn’t a Commodore person back in the day.
 My loyalty sat firmly in the Sinclair camp.
-To me the C64 graphics looked weird and very very brown for some reason.
-That being said the times I went around to my friends house and played on their C64, I was always impressed by the music on the games.
-The SID chip had some great capabilities compared to the the Spectrums AY sound chip.
+To me, the C64 graphics looked weird and very very brown for some reason.
+That being said the times I went around to my friend’s house and played on their C64, I was always impressed by the music on the games.
+The SID chip had some great capabilities compared to the Spectrums AY sound chip.

-On previous Raspberry Pi builds I had done, to use the orignal keyboards I had simply purchased one of the cheap rubber rollable USB keyboards you can find on eBay.
-I then took the controller board out of this and wired the orignal devices keyboard into it.
-Obviously this meant the keyboard layout was completey screwed, but I then ran a script under linux that re-mapped all the keys back into their correct places.
+On previous Raspberry Pi builds I had done, to use the original keyboards I had simply purchased one of the cheap rubber rollable USB keyboards you can find on eBay.
+I then took the controller board out of this and wired the original device’s keyboard into it.
+Obviously, this meant the keyboard layout was completely screwed, but I then ran a script under Linux that re-mapped all the keys back into their correct places.

-Now when you power on the computer, you are greeted by the standard C64 command prompt, but pressing a certain keyboard combination brings up a menu allowing you to choode which game you want to boot.
-I also insalled a USB to 9pin dual joystick port adapter so original C64 joysticks can be used.
-So I purchased the same joystick my wife had as a kid so everything was familier to her.
+Now when you power on the computer, you are greeted by the standard C64 command prompt, but pressing a certain keyboard combination brings up a menu allowing you to choose which game you want to boot.
+I also installed a USB to 9pin dual joystick port adapter so the original C64 joysticks can be used.
+So I purchased the same joystick my wife had as a kid so everything was familiar to her.

-Inside the case everything was fixed into place neatly and I 3D printed adapters so I could utilise all the orignal holes in that case without having to modify it in any way.
-So in theory if I wanted to, I could put it all back together into it’s original form.
+Inside the case, everything was fixed into place neatly and I 3D printed adapters so I could utilise all the original holes in that case without having to modify it in any way.
+So in theory, if I wanted to, I could put it all back together into its original form.

-I did also bid on a completely standard C64 along with it’s 1541 floppy drive but this turned out not to be and I ended up having to get my money back through eBay.
-Turns out there still are idots out there tht think they can take your money and then not send you anything.
+I did also bid on a completely standard C64 along with its 1541 floppy drive but this turned out not to be and I ended up having to get my money back through eBay.
+Turns out there still are idiots out there that think they can take your money and then not send you anything.
 Luckily the buyer protection on eBay is good (Just don’t get me started on the seller protection!).

 UPDATE: I know have an original C64 in my collection too, along with a 1541 Floppy drive.